 This module is in the shape of a small disk divided into approximately sixteen hexagonal brood cells or chambers.

-Number can vary considerably but you get the idea.
+The number can vary considerably, but you get the idea.

 The Queen Wasp Builds Her Team

-The next phase for the queen wasp is the laying of a single egg into the base of each new cell.
+The next phase for the queen wasp is the laying of a single egg into each new cell.

-Over the coming three to four weeks (depending on temperature and external conditions) the queen wasp will raise the developing larvae, feeding them on a diet rich in insect protein.
+Over the next four weeks (depending on temperature and external conditions) the queen will raise the developing larvae.
+She feeds them on a diet rich in insect protein.

 What Do Wasps Eat?